-ACCT 211, COMM 105, ECON 102, HMGT 105, 320, 340, 375, 445, MGMT 342, 374, 449, 492, MKTG 351
+ACCT 211, COMM 105, ECON 102, HMGT 320, 340, 375, 425, 445, MGMT 342, 374, 449, 492, MKTG 351

 Health Care Management (B.B.A.
-Degree Completion) Program Information Viterbo's health care management degree completion program is an online program that allows students to complete a Bachelor of Business Administration degree using previously earned college credit, military credit, or credit for prior learning.
-Most students enter this program with 30+ prior college credits in business or health care disciplines.
-Health care management represents the study of business in health care settings, allowing students to build upon their practical experience and skills while expanding upon knowledge in legal and ethical issues, quality improvement, marketing and economic aspects of health care.
-Policy All students pursuing the B.B.A. degree must maintain a cumulative grade point average of 2.5 or higher (on a 4.0 scale) in the major requirement courses, and students must receive a letter grade of C (2.0) or higher in each of these courses.
+Degree Completion) Policy All students pursuing the B.B.A. degree must maintain a cumulative grade point average of 2.5 or higher (on a 4.0 scale) in the major requirement courses, and students must receive a letter grade of C (2.0) or higher in each of these courses.
 If a grade of CD or below is earned in any of these courses, the course must be repeated until a grade of C or higher is achieved.
 Students pursuing the business education major must maintain a 2.75 grade point average in all business and education coursework.
 All transfer students seeking an undergraduate degree offered by the Dahl School of Business must earn a minimum of 15 credits of business coursework at Viterbo University.
-Students completing an adult learning degree completion bachelor degree may not concurrently double major or double degree in a major offered as a traditional student major.
-Learning Outcomes Demonstrate mastery of management theories, principles, processes and skills, specific to the health care industry, to effectively lead and develop people in a health care setting.
-Apply principles of various business disciplines (including statistics, accounting, and finance) to address complex health care issues.
-Analyze the health care policy and delivery systems that drive strategies toward affordability, access and growth.
-Apply sound legal and ethical decision-making skills to effectively address issues that affect health care organizations.
-Demonstrate the use of health care informatics to support organizational efficiency, regulatory compliance, and clinical and managerial decision-making.
-Examine the current quality improvement tools that are used to improve patient care and increase patient satisfaction.
-Gainful Employment Information Core Curriculum Core curriculum and mission seminars (32-52 credits) - see core curriculum section of catalog Final Requirements Complete a minimum of 120 college-level credits.
-Final Requirements Complete a minimum of 40 upper division credits (300/400).
-Health Care Mgmt (Degree Compltn), Majr Reqrmnnts ECON 101 or 102, HMGT 306, 320, 330, 340, 375, 425, 445, OMGT 302, 305, 308, 309, 402.
-(39 credits)

-Health Care Management (B.B.A.
-Degree Completion) Health Care Management (transfer agreement/degree completion) Major (Bachelor of Business Administration) The Associate of Applied Science (A.A.S.) degree must have been earned after May 2006 for Western Technical College (WTC) graduates.
+Students completing a bachelor completion degree may not concurrently double major or double degree in a major offered as a traditional student major.
+Learning Outcomes Demonstrate mastery of management theories, principles, processes and skills, specific to the health care industry, to effectively lead and develop people in a health care setting Apply principles of various business disciplines (including statistics, accounting, and finance) to address complex health care issues Analyze the health care policy and delivery systems that drive strategies toward affordability, access, and growth Apply sound legal and ethical decision-making skills to effectively address issues that affect health care organizations Demonstrate the use of health care informatics to support organizational efficiency, regulatory compliance, and clinical and managerial decision-making Examine the current quality improvement tools that are used to improve patient care and increase patient satisfaction Core Curriculum Core curriculum and mission seminars (32-52 credits) - see core curriculum section of catalog Final Requirements, Bachelor Completion Complete a minimum of 120 college-level credits.
+Final Requirements, Bachelor Completion Complete a minimum of 30 upper division credits (300/400).
+Health Care Mgmt Completion, Major Regrmnnts ECON 101 or 102, HMGT 306, 320, 330, 340, 375, 425, 445, BUSL 305, 308, 309, SVLD 330, 430.
+(39 credits) Health Care Management (transfer agreement/degree completion) Major (Bachelor of Business Administration) The Associate of Applied Science (A.A.S.) degree must have been earned after May 2006 for Western Technical College (WTC) graduates or after May 2013 for Chippewa Valley Technical College (CVTC) graduates.
 Students may not begin these specifically-articulated transfer programs or be considered a student in these programs until the A.A.S. degree has been completed and documented on the technical college transcript.
 A student who did not complete the A.A.S. degree could instead complete the requirements of the general major, and any completed courses of the A.A.S. would count toward the major, but in order to come into this articulated transfer agreement program, the A.A.S. must be completed prior to transfer to Viterbo.
 The student cannot be dually enrolled.

-Core curriculum and mission seminars (24-32 credits) - see core curriculum section of catalog Major requirements (30 credits) - see below Final degree requirements - a minimum of 120 college level credits, minimum of 40 credits at the 300/400 level Transfer courses and waivers and/or substitutions could modify the required credit total in the core curriculum and major.
-Western TC - Health Information Technology COMM 105, HMGT 306, 320, 340, 425, OMGT 308, 309, 402, six upper division credits from ACCT, BLAW, COMM, ECON, FINA, HMGT, MGMT, MKTG, OMGT, SPML Western TC - Medical Administrative Professional COMM 105, HMGT 306, 320, 330, 340, 375, 425, 445, OMGT 308, 309, 402 Health Care Management (Minor) Program Information Minors at Viterbo University generally require between 15-25 credits upon completion.
-Transfer course and waivers and/or substitutions could modify these credit totals.
-Health Care Management, Minor Requirements HMGT 306, 320, nine credits from HMGT 105, 330, 340, 350, 375, 425, 445, 487.
-Eight credits must be unique to the minor.
+- Core curriculum and mission seminars (24-32 credits) see core curriculum section of catalog - Major requirements (30 credits) see below - Final degree requirements a minimum of 120 college level credits, minimum of 30 credits at the 300/400 level

+Transfer courses and waivers and/or substitutions could modify the required credit total in the core curriculum and major.